terminaldweller/cgrep/README.md

 You can get the source files from the [release](https://github.com/bloodstalker/cgrep/releases) page or a release branch usually named `rcx`.<br/>
 The Release Candidate branches are the release branches.
 Master is the dev branch.<br/>
-Currently the master branch requires `libloost-filesystem`, which will most probably change in the future.<br/>

 ### Fedora
 `sudo dnf install clang-devel llvm-devel llvm-static`